Definition: what a successful 2026 brand project is

 Why is $870 branding bad?

-Velvetum data point: at $870 you can't buy anything other than a template logo in 4 working days.
+Data point: at $870 you can't buy anything other than a template logo in 4 working days.
 Real branding includes 4 stages of work from a team of 4+ people across 3+ months.
 Minimum cost — $5.2K–$7.4K.
 Cheaper — that's either a fake or a subsidized diploma project.

 How many revision rounds to include in the contract?

-Velvetum standard: 3 rounds per each of 4 stages.
+Working standard: 3 rounds per each of 4 stages.
 Fewer — the client feels cheated.
 More — the project becomes endless refinement; the vendor loses interest, quality drops.

 Who owns the source files after branding payment?

-Velvetum standard: after full payment — the client, in full, without restrictions.
+Working standard: after full payment — the client, in full, without restrictions.
 The contract must include "exclusive rights to all results transfer to the Client."
 Without it, the vendor can restrict use or sell the same concepts to other clients.

 What's included in the 90-day rollout-support phase?

-How does Velvetum measure brand-project success?
+How do we measure brand-project success?

 Across 5 metrics: brand-book rollout share in communications (team survey at 6 months), brand-recognition lift among audience, client NPS for trust, marketing-material prep speed, share of projects applying the unified brand system on 8 surfaces.